uga-libraries/xml-transformations/README.md

 See also the FITS to preservation.xml transformation in [General AIP script](https://github.com/uga-libraries/general-aip)

+## Getting Started

+### Dependencies

+Most of these scripts only use standard Python libraries.
+The ElementTree library is used for working with the XML.

+xmls-to-eads.py uses Saxon for XSLT transformations: [https://www.saxonica.com/](https://www.saxonica.com/)

+### Installation

+See the example input in each script's folder for guidance on how input should be formatted.

+The values for variables in a few of the scripts must be edited prior to running them.

+xmls-to-csv.py
+   * Replace the path in os.chdir() with the folder containing the XML (line 16)

+xmls-to-ead.py
+   * Variable xml_directory (line 17): path to the folder containing the XML

+xmls-to-eads.py
+   * Variable xml_directory (line 17): path to the folder containing the XML
+   * Variable saxon (line 18): path to Saxon jar file
+   * Variable stylesheet (line 19): path to the xml-to-ead.xsl file in this repo

+### Script Arguments

+Some of these scripts require editing the variable within the script (see Installation), rather than getting the values from arguments.

+fits-to-csv.py
+   * target_directory (required): folder containing the FITS XML files

+pbcore-to-csv.py
+   * target_directory (required): folder containing the PBCore XML files

+xml-element-value-replacement.py
+   * xml_folder (required): folder containing the XML to be transformed

+### Testing

+Run the script on a small amount of your data, so you can easily predict the results, before running on a batch.

+These scripts were written before we had procedures for creating testing procedures.
+Additional testing guidance or unit tests will be written if they start getting used again.

 ## Multiple FITS XML to CSV
 Takes a folder of File Information Tool Set (FITS) xml metadata files and saves the values from selected elements to a csv file with one row per xml file.
 Created for a file format analysis project.